codeclimate/codeclimate-rubocop/config/contents/style/commented_keyword.md

-This cop checks for comments put on the same line as some keywords.
+Checks for comments put on the same line as some keywords.
 These keywords are: `class`, `module`, `def`, `begin`, `end`.

 Note that some comments
 (`:nodoc:`, `:yields:`, `rubocop:disable` and `rubocop:todo`)
 are allowed.

-Auto-correction removes comments from `end` keyword and keeps comments for `class`, `module`, `def` and `begin` above the keyword.
+Autocorrection removes comments from `end` keyword and keeps comments for `class`, `module`, `def` and `begin` above the keyword.

 ### Safety:

-Auto-correction is unsafe because it may remove a comment that is meaningful.
+Autocorrection is unsafe because it may remove a comment that is meaningful.

 ### Example: